-Intangible assets consist of developed technology in the form of software tools, licenses, and intellectual property, which are amortized over the period of their estimated useful lives, generally 3 years, using the straight-line method.
-At December 31, 2021, and 2020, our intangible assets were fully amortized.
+Intangible assets consist of developed technology in the form of software tools, licenses, and intellectual property, which are amortized over the period of their estimated useful lives, generally 2.5 - 3.0 years, using the straight-line method.
 We evaluate intangible assets for impairment using the method described above under "Impairment".